kambala-decapitator/vcmi-ios-depends/README.md

 - use `xcode-select` utility to set Xcode path: for example, `sudo xcode-select -s /Applications/Xcode.app`
 - set `DEVELOPER_DIR` environment variable pointing to Xcode path: for example, `export DEVELOPER_DIR=/Applications/Xcode.app`

 Clone this repository with submodules.
 Then simply run `./build_depends.sh` and wait, the result will appear in `build` directory.
-On my Mac mini 2018 with 6-core Intel i5 3 GHz the process takes about 20 minutes.